s47c953/hcai-2021-p19/README.md

 ## AK HCAI Mini Projects (Class of 2021) - Mini Project 19
 A project for the course https://human-centered.ai/lv-706-046-ak-hci-2021-hcai/

+## Related Publications

 ## Introduction
-This project implements the theoretical approaches discussed in
+This project implements the theoretical approaches described in "Related Publications" section and provides a set of example data sets.

-> Extension of the work of Classification by ordinal sumsof conjunctive and disjunctive functions for explainableAI and interpretable machine learning solutions

-in a practical way

 ## Quickstart Guide